 Sleep Apnea’s Effect on Driving

 It isn’t enough to say that sleep apnea has a dangerous effect on driving simply because we know that drowsy drivers may be dangerous drivers.
 Accordingly, researchers in Berlin recently conducted studies to see if people who suffer from sleep apnea specifically were more likely to have trouble driving safely.

 The studies concluded that people with sleep apnea are more likely to fall asleep at the wheel and more likely to fail a simulated driving test than other drivers.
 24% of people with sleep apnea failed the simulated driving tests as compared with 12% of people without this medical condition.

-Government panels are suggesting that obese truckers be screened for sleep apnea so as to prevent sleep apnea-related truck wrecks.
+Government panels are suggesting that obese truckers be screened for sleep apnea so as to prevent sleep apnea-related truck accidents.
 However, this will not catch all drivers with sleep apnea.
 Accordingly, it is important to be aware that a significant number of truckers may be tired and driving dangerously because of sleep apnea and because of other conditions.

 Call a Kansas City Truck Accident Lawyer if You Are Hurt in an I-70 Truck Wreck